extwiii/Neuroscience-University.of.Washington/README.md

 # Neuroscience-University.of.Washington
-Computational Neuroscience by University of Washington
+Computational Neuroscience by University of Washington - Coursera
 * This course provides an introduction to basic computational methods for understanding what nervous systems do and for determining how they function.